patternfly/AI-infra-ui-components/packages/module/patternfly-docs/content/examples/K8sNameDescriptionField/K8sNameDescriptionField.md

 source: react
 # If you use typescript, the name of the interface to display props for
 # These are found through the sourceProps function provided in patternfly-docs.source.js
-propComponents: ['K8sNameDescriptionField', 'NameWithResourceNameField']
+propComponents: ['K8sNameDescriptionField']
 ---

-import { K8sNameDescriptionField, NameWithResourceNameField } from "@patternfly/ai-infra-ui-components";
+import { K8sNameDescriptionField } from "@patternfly/ai-infra-ui-components";

 Note: this component documents the API and enhances the [existing K8sNameDescriptionField](https://github.com/opendatahub-io/odh-dashboard/blob/main/frontend/src/concepts/k8s/K8sNameDescriptionField/K8sNameDescriptionField.tsx) component from odh-dashboard.
 It can be imported from [@patternfly/ai-infra-ui-components](https://www.npmjs.com/package/@patternfly/AI-infra-ui-components).
 Alternatively, it can be used within the odh-dashboard via the import: `~/concepts/k8s/K8sNameDescriptionField/K8sNameDescriptionField`